|1 cup||Warm tap water (110 to 115 degrees)|

 |1 pack||Active dry yeast|

 1. Pour the water into a medium-sized mixing bowl and sprinkle in the yeast.
 Stir gently with a fork until the yeast has dissolved and the liquid turns light beige in color.

-2. Add 2 cups of the flour, the olive oil, and the salt.
+2. Add 1 cup of the flour and the salt.
 Mix thoroughly with a wooden spoon.
-Add a third cup of flour to the bowl and mix well.
-After the third cup of flour has been mixed in, the dough should start coming away from the sides of the bowl and should begin to form a soft,sticky mass.
+Add a second cup of flour to the bowl and mix well.
+After the second cup of flour has been mixed in, the dough should start coming away from the sides of the bowl and should begin to form a soft,sticky mass.

 4. To knead the dough, use the heel of your hands to push the dough across the floured work surface in one sweep.
 Clench the dough in your fist and twist and fold it over.
 Use the dough scraper to help gather the wet dough that sticks to the work surface into a ball while kneading.
 Repeat this action over and over again, adding only as much flour as it takes to keep the dough from sticking to your hands.
 Work quickly and don't be delicate.
 Slap and push the dough around to develop its gluten and to facilitate its rolling out.

 (Kneading pizza dough is a great way to relieve pent-up aggression!)
 5. When the dough no longer feels sticky, push the heel of your hand down into it and hold it there for 10 seconds.
 This will test its readiness;if your hand comes up clean, the dough is done.
 If it sticks, a bit more kneading will be necessary.
 Once the dough is no longer sticky, do not overwork it by adding more flour.
 Continue kneading only until the dough is smooth and elastic (it should spring back when pressed) and no lines of raw white flour show.
 The whole process should take 5 to 10 minutes.